Egypt National Rail

-As part of the funding provided by the EBRD to invest in Egypt's national rail infrastructure, Vectos has been engaged to to assist the Egyptian National Railways to enhance its passenger service provision: meeting the needs of both women and men regarding the planning, design, delivery and management of its services.
+As part of the funding provided by the EBRD to invest in Egypt's national rail infrastructure, Vectos were engaged to assist the Egyptian National Railways to enhance its passenger service provision: meeting the needs of both women and men regarding the planning, design, delivery and management of its services.

-By creating a more amenable mobility environment, the accessibility of women and men, to jobs and services can be greatly improved to the benefit of the Egyptian economy and society at large.
+By creating a more amenable mobility environment, the accessibility for both women and men to access jobs and services can be greatly improved to the benefit of the Egyptian economy and society at large.
 Commercially for ENR, an initiative that considers the needs and perspectives of both genders could significantly increase demand for services.
-The intervention is particularly relevant in the Egyptian context where the railway sector plays a significant role in the economy and is an essential mode of transport for many Egyptians with different income levels.
+The intervention was particularly relevant in the Egyptian context where the railway sector plays a significant role in the economy and is an essential mode of transport for many Egyptians with different income levels.

-Vectos' approach includes conducting surveys of women and men rail users and focus groups of users and non-users to assess the current situation and the current attitudes, experiences and patterns of rail use among women and men.
+Vectos' approach included conducting surveys of women and men rail users and focus groups of users and non-users to assess the current situation and the current attitudes, experiences and patterns of rail use among women and men.
 The Vectos team made recommendations to ENR for a more customer responsive train service that meets the aspirations, expectation and needs of women and men (e.g. safety and security, passenger rights to service quality and comfort standards etc.) and their needs for access to activities and job opportunities.
-Training activities with all levels of ENR staff will ensure that the recommendations are integrated into the capacity building of the organisation.
+Training activities with all levels of ENR staff ensured that the recommendations were integrated into the capacity building of the organisation.